m-yamazoe/documentation/agent/linux/scripts/removeUser.rst

 ~~~~~~~

 USER_ID
-	User name to be created.
-User Ids in enStratus follow the pattern pXXX, where XXX is a numeric sequence.
+	User name to be removed.
+User IDs in enStratus follow the pattern pXXX, where XXX is a numeric sequence.

 Invocation